essdot/js-lessons/doc/functions.md

 When an exception is thrown inside a function, the function's name will appear in the stack trace.
 This is why you should get in the habit of naming your functions -- it makes it much easier to tell where problems are happening in your code.

-Names are also needed for recursion.
-If you need to call your function from within itself, you should name it.
+Names are also needed for recursion; if you need to call a function inside its body it has to have a name.

 ## Function statements & expressions